The Modular Music Project

 The Modular Music Project combines live performance, formal modularity, and the audience’s mobile devices to create music along the deterministic–improvisational–aleatoric continuum.
 The movements, their components, and video animations are modular: the musicians can play the movements and their sections/parts thereof in different arrangements; the video projections can be broadcast at different times; and the audience can navigate and playback related media they retrieve from my website.
 With this piece others in the series, I seek to create ‘living’ multimedia works through communicative flexibility between myself, the performers and the audience to address socio-political challenges of our contemporary moment.

-The first video represents is the world premiere of the newest piece in the series, NorCal Water Music.
-On Sunday November 10, 2019 at 3pm, Citywater gave the premiere of NorCal... at the Crocker Art Museum on the last day of the 42nd Annual Festival of New American Music.
+The second video is the world premiere of NorCal Water Music.
+On November 10, 2019, Citywater gave the premiere of NorCal... at the Crocker Art Museum on the last day of the 42nd Annual Festival of New American Music.
 NorCal dives into issues concerning one of California’s most important resources - water - and celebrates the beauty, complexity, and fragility of the Sacramento River Watershed.
 The ensemble realizes music derived from computer-animated maps of the watershed, overlaid by musical notation.
 The ensemble determines an order of the movements and their respective components.
 As video-jockey, I cue that order with the animations projected on a screen in the concert hall.
 Each video features a different geographical area of the watershed.
 (I also created all the visual aspects of the of the project).

 Between movements, there are short video interludes featuring the ecological sound found at a particular waterway.
 At these moments, the audience is invited to view on their mobile devices a short video with its own soundtrack accessible from my website, thus creating streams of motivic echoes across the hall.
 At this performance and future ones, Citywater, myself and the audience sustain a multidimensional, and sometimes fragile aqua-sonorous musical space.
 (For a movement-by- movement set of time-points, please visit this video of the piece on my youtube page.)